sinaalinejad/Deep-Learning/Assignments/HW4/README.md

 ## Wrist Fracture Classification (medical.ipynb)
-I used transfer learning using pre-trained networks on ImageNet
+I used transfer learning using pre-trained networks on ImageNet.
 Two experiments were done:
 - Using VGG16 as backbone
 - Using ResNet50 as backbone

-##
+## Using LSTM network to predict Gas Consumption (consumption.ipynb)
+- Inputs: date, hour, month, temperature
+- Output: gas consumption in m3/unit